 PORTABLE FACTORY - In a crude form built of wood, the self propelled production jig or AmphiMax™ model carries half of the SeaVax™ proof of concept model.
 When Henry Ford wanted to produce the Model 'T' cheaply, it was not the design of the car that was important, it was the assembly line in his factory that was the breakthrough.
 In our case, the AmphiMax is the factory that both produces and launches the SeaVax vessels, without the need for shipyards or slipways.
 All that we require is a section of beach, a crane and a generator on site.
 Once launched, we leave the site as we found it, totally unspoiled.
 This system relies on the modular design of the SeaVax.

-CHILD PLAY - Check out Ryan's MiniMax model Copyright photographs, 10 October & 20 19 November 2016, all rights reserved.
-You will need the permission of Bluebird Marine Systems Ltd to reproduce this picture.
+CHILDS PLAY - Check out Ryan's MiniMax model Copyright photographs, 10 October & 20 19 November 2016, all rights reserved.
+You will need the permission of Bluebird Marine Systems Ltd (and Ryan) to reproduce this picture.

 OIL and INDUSTRIAL MARINE POLLUTION